BarbaraLol/CloudBasicProject_Loletti/Report_Loletti.md

 ![Mixed 1kB 1MB load](images/mixed_1kb_1mb.png "Mixed 1kB and 1MB load")

 The graphs report that, even if some occasional failures happens, the system performance can be said to be the same for the first two cases.
-The log reports all the failures but the search for their causes can be preatty complicated.
+The log reports all the failures but the search for their causes can be pretty complicated.
 It is supposed that some of them may happen when some background task starts at the same time, while some of them will fail even though no other tasks are being executed.
 In other cases the task won't fail even if we have additional background load.

 ![Just 1GB files](images/gb.png "Just 1GB files")